-The January 2017 home teaching lesson “Aiming at the Center,” lovingly prepared by President Uchtdorf, shares this compelling metaphor for how we should focus our lives.
+In the January 2017 Ensign, then-President Uchtdorf lovingly prepared a message for members of the Church: “Aiming at the Center.”
+This message shares a compelling metaphor for how we should focus our lives.

 “Recently, I watched a group of people practicing the art of archery.
 Just by watching, it became clear to me that if you really want to master the bow and arrow, it takes time and practice.
 I don’t think you can develop a reputation for being an accomplished archer by shooting at an empty wall and then drawing targets around the arrows.
 You have to learn the art of finding the target and hitting the bull’s-eye.”